 • Sensory reception

 • Maintaining the number of chromosomes

 Within the animal cell, a centrosome is located next to the nucleus.
 However, it also has links to the Golgi apparatus and other structures like the actomyosin cytoskeleton.
-Within the centrosome, there is a mass of proteins (hundreds of proteins) that make up the electron-dense matrix.
+Within the centrosome, there is a mass of proteins that make up the electron-dense matrix.
 The centrioles are located within this matrix and are generally oriented at a 90-degree angle with respect to each other (orthogonal arrangement).